 Rest | 1 minute |

 You can also combine kettlebell swings with pushups if you don’t have access to a gym.
+To be honest, if I had to choose just one exercise for wrist strength (without gym access), it would definitely be kettlebell swings.

 Here’s a photo of me doing dips in front of my community gym.

-Dips it’s a go-to exercise for building triceps, shoulders, pecs, and forearms.
-Dips are better than push-ups because they allow you to add more load, without adding unnecessary stress on your wrists.
+You can see my wrist is getting a lot of pressure because of this flexed wrist position.
+Dips are a go-to exercise for building triceps, shoulders, pecs, and forearms.
+Many people find dips preferable to push-ups because they allow you to add more load without adding unnecessary stress to your wrists.
+Another advantage is that dips can be done either in the gym or outside in the park.

 Here’s an example of the drop set and how it works: